-The greedy convex polygon decomposition [18] can be used in case of polygonal obstacles.
+Greedy convex polygon decomposition [18] can be used when there are polygonal obstacles.
 This method consists of two types of cuts:

-single cut: cut from a noncovex vertex to an existing edge or another cut
+a single cut: a cut from a nonconvex vertex to an existing edge or another cut,

-matching cut: cutting two nonconvex vertices.
+a matching cut: cutting two nonconvex vertices.

 First, all the matching cuts are made on the nonconvex vertices, then the single cuts are made for the unmatched vertices.
-The matching cuts are green, and the single cuts are red in the example of Figure 6.
-The cell boundaries are the set of cuts, and the edges of the obstacles.
+In the example in Figure 6, the matching cuts are green and the single cuts are red.
+The cell boundaries are the set of cuts and the edges of the obstacles.